Ergonomic Works

 * Your full body from head to toe.

-* Your computer monitor, keyboard, mouse, and anything else on your desk.
+* Your computer monitor, keyboard, mouse, and anything else on your desk to aid in the ergonomic assessment.

 * The chair you are using.

-* Focus: This shot helps the ergonomist see your general setup and how you are centered at your desk.
+* Focus: This shot helps the ergonomist see your general setup and how you are centered at your desk during your workstation evaluation.

 2. Full Body Side View (Right Side)